-However, the root difference between a manager and a specialist is precisely the coordination of efforts to achieve results.
+However, the root difference between a manager and a specialist is precisely the coordination of efforts to achieve a result.

 Accordingly, management is a discipline dedicated to how a team can achieve a common goal.

-I started with the terms, because, it seems to me, not everyone understands what management is.
+I started with the terms, because it seems to me that not everyone understands what management is.
 Because of this, prejudices are born.
 I myself have repeatedly encountered a position in the spirit of "They recruited effective managers to the factory who do not understand anything and only take away salaries from honest hard workers."
 Have you met with a similar assessment?
-How should I work with it?
+How should I work with her?

 Evgeny: Of course, I have met.
 Like all prejudices, it is caused primarily by the peculiarities of our psyche.
 When something collides, the nature of which we do not understand, there is a reduction, simplification of this phenomenon to an understandable one.

-This is not necessarily a bad phenomenon.
+This is not necessarily a bad thing.
 It is, in general, designed to save resources.
-But it needs to be kept in mind when building communication.
+But it must be kept in mind when building communication.

-In the situation you described, the task of the manager is to explain to the hard workers in understandable language why they need this effective manager.
+In the situation you described, the task of the head is to explain to the hard workers in understandable language why they need this effective manager.